 Background on Script and Principal Languages Using it

 The Greek script is used to write the Greek language, which is the official language of Greece and Cyprus.
 It is also used by Greeks who live in other countries.
-Significant Greek population can be found in the European Union Member-States, the United States of America, Australia, Canada, Albania, Turkey, Egypt, South Africa, Russia and other Member-States of the former Soviet Union etc.
+Significant Greek population can be found in the European Union Member-States, the United States of America, Australia, Canada, Albania, Turkey, Egypt, South Africa, Russia and other Member-States of the former Soviet Union etc. Historically, the Greek script was used for some other dialects/forms/variants/languages (e.g. Ancient Greek, Katharevousa, Karamanli Tourkish etc.), however today that use has all but become obsolete.

 Useful key points regarding the Greek Language